DC conductance and memory in 3D gravity: Introduction

-The external source used to calculate edge-state transport coefficient describes, from the bulk perspective, a dynamical process allowing the study of a time-dependent metric evolution.
-Here, we choose boundary conditions representing spacetimes near a black hole horizon \cite{Afshar:2016wfy,Afshar:2016kjj}.
-Based on this geometry, we give a complementary bulk description of the charge density and electric current operators.
-In this case, they are shown to control the horizon area and the angular velocity measured by an observer hovering just outside the horizon region.
+The gravitational realization of the transport phenomena is achieved by considering gauge fields describing the near horizon region of a black hole \cite{Afshar:2016wfy,Afshar:2016kjj}.
+This gives a complementary bulk description of the charge density and electric current operators, that in this case, control the horizon area and the angular velocity measured by an observer hovering just outside the horizon region.
+We consider that these observables are subjected to the same external source employed to calculate the edge-state transport coefficient.

-We show that the boundary linear response theory has a geometric counterpart in the bulk, showing an appealing relation with memory effects.
-In four-dimensional gravity, these correspond to a physical displacement between a set of detectors occasioned by the passage of a gravitational wave \cite{Zeldovich:1974gvh,Strominger:2014pwa}.
-In spite that 3D Einstein gravity is devoid of local gravitational excitations, the information from the spacetime deformation can be retrieved in terms of an improper gauge transformation.
-Remarkably, this transformation encodes the DC transport coefficient showing a correspondence with the boundary computation.
+The bulk counterpart of the boundary linear response has also an appealing relation with memory effects\cite{Zeldovich:1974gvh,Strominger:2014pwa}.
+In spite that 3D Einstein gravity is devoid of local gravitational excitations, the spacetime deformation due to the external source can be retrieved in terms of an improper gauge transformation.
+Remarkably, this transformation encodes the DC transport coefficient and shows a correspondence with the boundary computation.

 This paper is organized as follows: In section \ref{Section1}, we revisit the construction of the boundary dynamics from a Chern-Simons action.
 We provide boundary conditions making contact with the model proposed in \cite{Fuentealba:2019oty}.
 More precisely, the dynamics turns out to be described by two copies of anisotropic chiral boson.
-The particular choice of the Lagrange multipliers confers Lifshitz symmetry to the model whenever the dynamical exponents are the same on both chiralities.
 In section \ref{Section2}, we study transport properties of the anisotropic chiral boson.
 Using bosonization, we identify an electric charge and current operator.
 We obtain the expectation value of these operators in frequency space.
 In the DC limit, we show that the two-terminal conductance receives contributions from the coupling constants characterizing both chiralities.
 In section \ref{Section3}, we rederive this conductance from the perspective of an observer in the near-horizon region and discuss a gravitational memory interpretation.
-In Section \ref{conclusion}, we propose some prospects of this work.
+In Section \ref{conclusion}, we conclude presenting the main ideas of work and we propose some future prospects.